2,600+ GW

 All analysis →

-Nuclear power plant cooling towers (file photo)
+Nuclear power station cooling towers at dusk (file photo)

 thesisnuclear